-In addition, SoFi offers some serious perks--including networking sessions, wine tastings, yoga classes, and career counseling help for its borrowers.
+In addition, SoFi offers some serious perks for borrowers, including networking sessions, wine tastings, yoga classes, and career counseling help for its borrowers.

 Laurel Road also offers a special deal for med students.
 Like SoFi, they’ll let you reduce your payments to a manageable $100 per month while you’re in residency.
-They’ll extend that period for six months after you’re finished with your residency, too.
-(Your interest does capitalize, however--so make sure you're paying enough to cover it).
+Plus, they’ll extend that period for six months after you’re finished with your residency, too.
+(Your interest does capitalize, however — so make sure you're paying enough to cover it).

 Another perk Laurel Road offers is a very generous referral program.
 If you refer someone else who refinances with them, you could earn up to $400 per referral.

-Splash Financial specializes in refinancing for med students, although they also provide refinancing for other student borrowers.
-They even have a practicing physician—a nephrologist—on the board.
+Splash Financial specializes in refinancing for med students, although they also provide refinancing for other student borrowers as well.
+They even have a practicing physician — a nephrologist — on the board.

 Splash Financial offers a program for medical residents that allows you to pay $100 per month on your student loans during residency, for a period of up to 84 months.
 Your interest will not capitalize until 90 days after your grace period ends.